nicky-nym/nicky-nym.github.io/pages/kinematic.md

 The kinematic city recipe calls for:
   * no single-story ranch houses and no other single-story buildings
-  * no skyscrapers and no high rises
+  * no skyscrapers and no high-rise residential buildings
   * no suburban sprawl
   * no highways
   * no roads with lanes wide enough for cars and trucks

 Instead, we have:
   * mid-rise buildings of about six stories, similar to Paris
+  * row-houses and "walk-up" apartments
   * roads with narrow lanes for narrow vehicles
   * density of [TODO]